-In our main result we will see that maximizing the entropy of our definition of the observer produces (a general linear version of) the wave-function along with the (generalization of the) Born rule as the measure, and further automatically yields the definition of (a general linear version of) a quantum Turing machine as the model of computation.
+As a special case of our main result, we will see that maximizing the entropy of our definition of the observer produces the wave-function along with the Born rule as the measure, and further automatically yields a quantum Turing machine as the model of computation of halting programs.
+The general case of our main result, however, is most interesting and automatically contains gravity (section 6 onwards).
 We elected to discuss the interpretation before the main result because our feedback was that it is too abstract without conceptual decorations.
-In this section, and to maximize familiarity, we will introduce the conceptual basis under the traditional unitary basis of quantum mechanics and complex-norm Born rule, and only after the main result will we discuss the generalization that automatically contains gravity.
 It is probably beneficial for the reader to read this section twice; once right now, and another time after reading the main result.